 Under the Investment Sub-Advisory Agreement (the "Sub-Advisory Agreement") with Milliman, the Sub-Adviser provides to Milliman a list of securities that comprise a Fund's Investable Universe.
-That list is comprised of a portfolio of securities representing the Sub-Adviser's recommendations to Milliman as to the common stocks and/or cash equivalents on which Milliman could purchase for a Fund.
+That list is comprised of a portfolio of securities representing the Sub-Adviser's recommendations to Milliman as to the common stocks and/or cash or cash equivalents on which Milliman could purchase for a Fund.
 The Sub-Adviser does not have responsibility for the day-to-day management of the Funds' portfolios nor review and oversight of the Funds' investment strategies.
 Rather, Milliman will make determinations on which common stocks to purchase and derivatives to transact based upon industry weightings, market capitalizations, and other financial characteristics of the common stocks contained in the Investable Universe.
-Milliman will also make determinations on which common stocks to purchase and derivatives to transact based upon industry weightings.
+Milliman will also make determinations on which common stocks to purchase and derivatives to transact based on Milliman's evaluation of the market liquidity of those common stocks and derivatives.
 Pursuant to the terms of the Sub-Advisory Agreement, the Sub-Adviser may remove stocks from, and/or add stocks to, the list, which may result in Milliman selling stocks that have been removed or purchasing stocks that have been added to the list, as well as resetting some of the derivatives positions.
-For services provided under the Sub-Advisory Agreement, Milliman pays the Sub-Adviser a fee out of the advisory fee Milliman receives from each Fund.
+For services provided under the Sub-Advisory Agreement, Milliman pays the Sub-Advisory fee Milliman receives from each Fund.